Get all the latest data for Mexico City

 Is the renter pool growing faster than new supply in Mexico City as of 2026?

-As of early 2026, renter demand in Mexico City appears to be growing faster than new rental supply, which is why rents have been rising steadily while sale prices have stalled.
+As of early 2026, renter demand in Mexico City is outpacing new rental supply, which is the main reason rents rose over 6% in 2025 while sale prices stayed flat.

 Are days-on-market for rentals falling in Mexico City as of 2026?

-As of early 2026, there is no official days-on-market series for rentals in Mexico City, but the fact that rents rose by over 6% during 2025 strongly suggests that well-priced units are renting quickly and landlords have leverage.
+As of early 2026, there is no single official days-on-market series for Mexico City rentals, but the best proxy we have, rental price growth of over 6% in 2025, strongly suggests that well-priced units are renting faster because landlords would not be achieving those increases if tenants had plenty of alternatives.

 Are vacancies dropping in the best areas of Mexico City as of 2026?

-As of early 2026, vacancy rates in the best-performing rental areas of Mexico City, such as Roma, Condesa, Juarez, and Granada (also known as Nuevo Polanco), appear to be tight based on strong rent growth and sustained demand in these neighborhoods.
+As of early 2026, vacancies in Mexico City's top rental neighborhoods, Roma Norte, Condesa, Juarez, and Granada (Nuevo Polanco), appear to be tightening based on strong rent growth and sustained demand from both local professionals and international tenants.

 By the way, we've written a blog article detailing what are the current rent levels in Mexico City.